 - BSA filed for bankruptcy to “equitably compensate victims” who were sexually abused as scouts.

 - Admitted duty of BSA to keep scouts “safe, supported and protected.”

-However, many victims believe real reason for bankruptcy is to close the door on every victim that does not come forward.
+However, many survivors think the real reason for bankruptcy is to close the door on every survivor who does not come forward.
 BSA wants to reduce the amount of damages it must pay.

-Anne Andrews, managing lawyer of Andrews & Thornton, is committed to help victims through the process.
-“I recognize the emotional challenge for victims to come forward.
-Victims often have experienced disbelief, blaming, and embarrassment.
+Anne Andrews, managing lawyer of Andrews & Thornton, is committed to help victims and survivors through the process.
+“I recognize the emotional challenge for survivors to come forward.
+Survivors often have experienced disbelief, blaming, and embarrassment.
 It is my conviction to permit claimants to report without stress or conflict.”

-Andrews & Thornton are highly experienced at helping people whose rights are thrown into bankruptcy.
+Andrews & Thornton attorneys are highly experienced at helping people whose rights are thrown into bankruptcy.
 The experience can be confusing and stressful.
-The firm has successfully led damaged claimants to full and fair compensation in bankruptcy.
+The firm has successfully led injured claimants to full and fair compensation in bankruptcy.